-- (1) A person commits the offense of sexual assault in the first degree if: - (a) The person knowingly subjects another to an act of sexual penetration by strong compulsion; - (b) The person knowingly engages in sexual penetration with another person who is less than fourteen years old; - (c) The person knowingly engages in sexual penetration with a person who is at least fourteen years old but less than sixteen years old; provided that: - (i) The person is not less than five years older than the minor; and - (ii) The person is not legally married to the minor; - (d) The person knowingly subjects to sexual penetration another person who is mentally defective; or - (e) The person knowingly subjects to sexual penetration another person who is mentally incapacitated or physically helpless as a result of the influence of a substance that the actor knowingly caused to be administered to the other person without the other person's content.
-Paragraphs (b) and (c) shall not be construed to prohibit practitioners licensed under chapter 453 or 455 from performing any act within their respective practices. - (2) Sexual assault in the first degree is a class A felony.
+- (1) A person commits the offense of sexual assault in the first degree if: - (a) The person knowingly subjects another to an act of sexual penetration by strong compulsion: - (b) The person knowingly engages in sexual penetration with another person who is less than fourteen years old; - (c) The person knowingly engages in sexual penetration with a person who is at least fourteen years old but less than sixteen years old; provided that: - (i) The person is not less than five years older than the minor; and - (ii) The person is not legally married to the minor; - (d) The person knowingly subjects to sexual penetration another person who is mentally defective, provided that the actor is negligent in not knowing of the mental defect of the victim; or - (e) The person knowingly subjects to sexual penetration another person who is mentally incapacitated or physically helpless as a result of the influence of a substance that the actor knowingly caused to be administered to the other person without the other person's content.

+Paragraphs (b) and (c) shall not be construed to prohibit practitioners licensed under chapter 453 or 455 from performing any act within their respective practices.

+(2) Sexual assault in the first degree is a class A felony.

-§ 707-732 Sexual assault in the second degree.
+§ 707-732 Sexual Assault in the Second Degree.

-- (1) A person commits the offense of sexual assault in the second degree if: - (a) The person knowingly subjects another person to an act of sexual penetration by compulsion; - (b) The person knowingly subjects to sexual penetration another person who is mentally incapacitated or physically helpless; - (c) The person, while employed: - (i) In a state correctional facility; - (ii) By a private company providing services at a correctional facility; - (iii) By a private company providing community-based residential services to persons committed to the Manager of public safety and having received notice of this statute; - (iv) By a private correctional facility operating in the State of Hawai'l; or - (v) As a law enforcement officer as defined in section 710-1000, knowingly subjects to sexual penetration an imprisoned person, a person confined to a detention facility, a person committed to the Manager of public safety, a person in custody; provided that paragraph (b) and this paragraph shall not be construed to prohibit practitioners license under chapter 453 or 455 from performing any act within their respective practices; and further provided that this paragraph shall not be construed to prohibit a law enforcement officer from performing a lawful search pursuant to a warrant or exception to the warrant clause; or

-- (d) The person knowingly subjects to sexual penetration a minor who is a t least sixteen years old and the person is contemporaneously acting in a professional capacity to instruct, advise, or supervise the minor; provided that: - (i) The person is not less than five years older than the minor; and - (ii) The person is not legally married to the minor. - (2) Sexual assault in the second degree is a class B felony.
+- (1) A person commits the offense of sexual assault in the second degree if: - (a) The person knowingly subjects another person to an act of sexual penetration by compulsion; - (b) The person knowingly subjects to sexual penetration another person who is mentally incapacitated or physically helpless; - (c) While employed: - (i) In a state correctional facility: - (ii) By a private company providing services at a correctional facility; - (iii) By a private company providing community-based residential services to persons committed to the director of public safety and having received notice of this statute; - (iv) By a private correctional facility operating in the State; or - (v) As a law enforcement officer as defined in section 710-1000, knowingly subjects to sexual penetration: an imprisoned person; a person confined to a detention facility; a person committed to the director of public safety; a person in custody; a person who is stopped by a law enforcement officer; or a person who is being accompanied by a law enforcement officer for official purposes; provided that this paragraph shall not be construed to prohibit a law enforcement officer from performing a lawful search pursuant to a warrant or exception to the warrant clause; or - (d) Knowingly subjects to sexual penetration a person who is a t least sixteen years old and the person is contemporaneously acting in a professional capacity to instruct, advise, or supervise the minor; provided that: - (i) The person is not less than five years older than the minor; and - (ii) The person is not legally married to the minor.